mui/material-ui/docs/data/joy/components/link/link.md

 import Link from '@mui/joy/Link';
 ```

-The Joy UI Link behaves similar to the native HTML `<a>`, so it renders by default with an underline and has no background color on hover.
+The Joy UI Link behaves similar to the native HTML `<a>`, so it renders with an underline by default and has no background color on hover.

 The demo below shows the two basic states available to the Link: default and disabled.
-Don't forget to always assign an `href` assigned to it.
+Don't forget to always assign an `href` value:

 {{"demo": "BasicsLink.js"}}